What Changes Should I Make to my Running Training Program

 2) For a marathon you need to be able to cover distances first and foremost.
 I would much rather see you focus on increasing the time spent running, than on speed sessions.
 When trying to increase the time you run, please check out my page about increasing mileage safely

-is a run/walk as alternative for the traditional long distance run.
-He recommends doing 70% of running, 30% of walking which, in his view, still provides you with the training benefits of a long run, but leaves you less exhausted.
+Also consider a run/walk as alternative for the traditional long distance run.
+I'd recommend 70% of running, 30% of walking which still provides you with the training benefits of a long run, but leaves you less exhausted.

-Given the results of the race conversion calculator I would focus much of my marathon training on base running
+Given the results of the race conversion calculator I would focus much of my marathon training on building your base

 It takes a long time to build a base and during that time you will continue to see the improvements from doing base running alone.